Convex Equipartitions via Equivariant Obstruction Theory: Introduction

 \begin{conjecture}[Nandakumar \& Ramana Rao \cite{Nandakumar06}] Every convex polygon $P$ in the plane can be partitioned into any prescribed number $n$ of convex pieces that have equal area and equal perimeter. \end{conjecture}

-The conjecture was proved by Nandakumar \& Ramana Rao \cite{NandakumarRamanaRao08} for $n=2$, where it follows from the intermediate value theorem, that is, the Borsuk--Ulam theorem for maps $f:S^1\rightarrow S^0$; the same authors also gave elementary arguments for the result for $n=2^k$.
+The conjecture was proved by Nandakumar \& Ramana Rao \cite{NandakumarRamanaRao12} for $n=2$, where it follows from the intermediate value theorem, that is, the Borsuk--Ulam theorem for maps $f:S^1\rightarrow S^0$; the same authors also gave elementary arguments for the result for $n=2^k$.
 For $n=3$ the conjecture was proven by Bárány, Blagojevi\'c \& Sz\H{u}cs \cite{BaranyBlagojevicSzuecs} via advanced topological methods.

-For general $n$, it was noted by Karasev \cite{Karasev-equipartition} and Hubard \& Aronov \cite{HubardAronov-equipartition} that the conjecture would follow from the non-existence of an $\Symm_n$-equivariant map $F(\R^2,n)\rightarrow S(W_n)$, where $F(\R^2,n)$ denotes the configuration space of $n$ labeled points in the plane, that is, the set of all real $2\times n$ matrices with pairwise distinct columns, and $W_n:=\{(x_1,\dots,x_n)\in\R^n:x_1+\dots+x_n=0\}$ is the set of all row vectors in $\R^n$ with vanishing sum of coordinates.
+For general $n$, it was noted by Karasev \cite{Karasev-equipartition} and Hubard \& Aronov \cite{HubardAronov-equipartition} that the conjecture would follow from the non-existence of an $\Symm_n$-equivariant map $F(\R^2,n)\rightarrow S(W_n)$, where $F(\R^2,n)$ denotes the configuration space of $n$ distinct labeled points in the plane, that is, the set of all real $2\times n$ matrices with pairwise distinct columns, and $W_n:=\{(x_1,\dots,x_n)\in\R^n:x_1+\dots+x_n=0\}$ is the set of all row vectors in $\R^n$ with vanishing sum of coordinates.
 Both $F(\R^2,n)$ and $W_n$ have the obvious action of~$\Symm_n$ by permuting columns.
-Similarly, for $d$-dimensional versions of the problem one would need the non-existence of $\Symm_n$-equivariant maps $F(\R^d,n)\rightarrow S(W_n^{\oplus{d-1}})$.
-First Karasev \cite{Karasev-equipartition} and later Hubard \& Aronov \cite{HubardAronov-equipartition} proposed to show this non-existence for prime power $n=p^k$ based on a cell-decomposition of the one-point compactification of the configuration space that appears in work by Fuks \cite{Fuks70} and Vassiliev \cite{Vassiliev88}.
-Thus they have to deal with twisted Euler classes on non-compact manifolds resp.\ on compactifications that are not manifolds.
-In this paper, we avoid these difficulties, and obtain the same results and more via equivariant obstruction theory.
-Indeed, we obtain an ``if and only if'' statement:
+Indeed, assume that a convex polygon $P\subset\R^2$ yields a counterexample to the Nandakumar and Ramana Rao conjecture for some $n\ge2$.
+Then we get an $\Symm_n$-equivariant map

+from a suitably defined (metric) \emph{space of equal area partitions} of~$P$, denoted $\EAP(P,n)$, to the sphere $S(W_n)$: It maps the partition $(P_1,\dots,P_n)$ to the vector of perimeters $(p(P_1),\dots,p(P_n))$, then subtracts the average perimeter $\frac1n(p(P_1)+\dots+p(P_n))$ from each component of this vector, and finally normalizes the resulting vector to have length~$1$.
+Moreover, mapping each piece $P_i$ to its barycenter results in a continuous $\Symm_n$-equivariant map